-Bleeding Heart Tetra (Hyphessobrycon erythrostigma) Fish Species Profile
+Bleeding Heart Tetra (Hyphessobrycon erythrostigma) Species Profile & Care Guide

 The Bleeding Heart Tetra is a relatively hardy, active and peaceful fish but can be quite shy.